osmbe/website/en/_posts/motm/2018-05-12-Tomoya_Muramoto.md

 ## What is the most difficult part of mapping ?

 Maintenance.
- It’s easy to add a POI, but it’s very difficult to remove a POI.
+ It's easy to add a POI, but it's very difficult to remove a POI.
 It needs much time to confirm there is NOT a certain object.
 Also very detail mapping of geometies is hard to modify.
 I think we need to consider balance.